mozilla/jira-bugzilla-integration/README.md

 - `steps`
     - mapping [str, list[str]]
     - If defined, the specified steps are executed.
 The group of steps listed under `new` are executed when a Bugzilla event occurs on a ticket that is unknown to Jira.
 The steps under `existing`, when the Bugzilla ticket is already linked to a Jira issue.
 The steps under `comment` when a comment is posted on a linked Bugzilla ticket.
+    If one of these groups is not specified, the default steps will be used.
 - `sync_whiteboard_labels` (optional)
     - boolean
     - Whether to sync the Bugzilla status whiteboard labels to Jira.
 Defaults to `true`.